 Process Description Develop script For the selected stereotype, open the Shape Editor.
 In the script, replace shape main with: shape ChildElement or shape RelatedElement You can keep shape main if you prefer, to adjust some properties of the main element (such as color); however, the main shape then requires a call to 'DrawNativeShape()' in order to work correctly.
 At this point, you can use the 'HasProperty' query method to search child or related elements for specific properties (such as stereotypes) to be displayed in compartments.
 A RelatedElement Shape Script determines properties of elements that are linked to the current element via connectors.
 Visibility of each individual custom compartment defined by a Shape Script is controlled using the 'Compartment Visibility' dialog.
-ChildElement compartments are visible by default and can be hidden using the compartment visibility options, whilst RelatedElement compartments are hidden by default and must be explicitly enabled using the compartment visibility options.
+ChildElement compartments are visible by default and can be hidden using the compartment visibility options, whilst RelatedElement compartments are hidden by default and must be explicitly

+enabled using the compartment visibility options.

 Be aware, also, that child elements can be shown in a custom compartment either when they are on the diagram with the parent element or when they are not on the diagram (as in examples 1, 2 and 3).
 Related elements can only be listed in a compartment if they are NOT on the same diagram (as in examples 4 and 5).

-Attach You can use one of two methods to create

-Linked Note a linked Note to display custom
+Attach Linked Note You can use one of two methods to create a linked Note to display custom compartment contents:

-compartment contents:

-1

-• Method 1 (the element is currently

-displaying custom compartments) -

-highlight the related or child element

-name in the custom compartment, then

-right-click on it and select the 'Create

-Linked Note' option; the custom

-compartment is automatically closed,

-and the linked Note added to the

-diagram listing all element names in

-that compartment

-• Method 2 (the element is not

-necessarily showing custom

-compartments) - drag a Note element

-from the 'Common' page of the

-Diagram Toolbox and link it to the

-element containing the custom

-compartment with a Notelink connector

-Right-click on the connector and select

-the 'Link this note to an element

-feature' option, to display the 'Link note

-to element feature' dialog; click on the

-drop-down arrow in the 'Feature Type'

-field and click on the name of the

-custom compartment, such as

-'Properties', then click on the OK

-button
+• Method 1 (the element is currently displaying custom compartments) - highlight the related or child element name in the custom compartment, then right-click on it and select the 'Create Linked Note' option; the custom compartment is automatically closed, and the linked Note added to the diagram listing all element names in that compartment

+• Method 2 (the element is not necessarily showing custom compartments) - drag a Note element from the 'Common' page of the Diagram Toolbox and link it to the element containing the custom compartment with a Notelink connector Right-click on the connector and select the 'Link this note to an element feature' option, to display the 'Link note to element feature' dialog; click on the drop-down arrow in the 'Feature Type' field and click on the name of the custom compartment, such as 'Properties', then click on the OK button The contents of that compartment are displayed in the Note

-The contents of that compartment are displayed in the Note In Method 2, if the compartment is displayed the method will NOT hide the compartment.
+In Method 2, if the compartment is displayed the method will NOT hide the compartment.
 It is recommended that you use this method if the compartment is already hidden.

 Any changes you make to the list of elements in the compartment, or their names, are immediately reflected in the Note to maintain the accuracy of the displayed information.

+Script Example 1: Add //Add compartments for Child elements.

+compartment without shape ChildElement

-Script Example 1: Add compartment without adjusting the parent element //Add compartments for Child elements. shape ChildElement { //Check if a child element has the property stereotype, if so set //the compartment name to Properties. if(HasProperty("stereotype", "property")) { SetCompartmentName("Properties"); } //Check if the child element has a public scope and if so add the + //symbol to the child compartment.
+adjusting the parent element

+element //Check if a child element has the property stereotype, if so set

-if(HasProperty("scope", "public"))
+//the compartment name to Properties.

+if(HasProperty("stereotype", "property"))

 {

+SetCompartmentName("Properties"); }

+//Check if the child element has a public scope and if so add the +

+//symbol to the child compartment.

+if(HasProperty("scope", "public")) {

 AppendCompartmentText("+");

 }

-//Add the child elements name to the
+//Add the child elements name to the child compartment.

-child compartment.

 AppendCompartmentText("#NAME#");

 }

-The Shape Script checks all child

-elements to see if they have a stereotype

-of < cproperty >.
-If this stereotype is

-found, the 'SetCompartmentName'

-function sets a compartment called
+The Shape Script checks all child elements to see if they have a stereotype of < cyproperty>>>.
+If this stereotype is found, the 'SetCompartmentName' function sets a compartment called 'Properties'.

-'Properties'.

-The script then checks whether the child

-element has a 'public' scope and, if it

-does, appends the '+' symbol.

-Finally, the 'AppendCompartmentText'

-function adds the child element's name to

-the compartment.

-If a compartment has already been

-declared by 'SetCompartmentName', any

-additional child elements that fall under

-the same compartment are automatically added to it without having to declare a

-new compartment name (that is, all child

-new comparament name (mat is, an enne
+1